Nikanwar3/finance-dashboard/README.md

 The balance trend chart uses pre-aggregated monthly data rather than computing it live from transactions.
 This was intentional — the chart covers a fixed 6-month window and stays stable regardless of which transactions get added or deleted.
 The insights charts derive live from whatever transactions exist.

 No backend, no auth.
-Role switching is purely a UI simulation.
+Role switching is purely a UI simulations